Capital city: Basseterre

 The real estate can be sold after five years – it also qualifies the next buyer for citizenship, as of 2012.
 Effective from April 2018, two persons (joint) can buy real estate each contributing $200,000 meeting $400,000 requirement but the property can only be resold after seven years.

-The average processing time is between four and six months if a property is purchased from a developer that meets all criteria for efficient processing of citizenship application.
+The average processing time is between four and six months, if property is purchased from a developer that meets all criteria for efficient processing of citizenship application.

 NB: The Hurricane Relief fund option required US$150,000 donation for a family of four.
 This scheme closed on 30 March 2018.